oracc/nisaba/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Nisaba

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
+Please describe the problem is.
 For example, "I'm always frustrated when [...]"

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+How would it look like?
+How would a user interact with this feature?
+What is its expected behaviour?

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Please describe alternative solutions or features you've considered and why you would preferred the solution described above.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context, screenshots, schemas, etc. about the feature request here.
+You can follow these [instructions](https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/attaching-files) in order to upload files here.